 Columbia University Emergency Medical Services (CU-EMS) is a New York State-certified, Basic Life Support (BLS) volunteer ambulance corps that provides pre-hospital emergency medical care, free of charge, to Columbia University’s Morningside Heights Campus, surrounding University-owned buildings and the surrounding area 24 hours a day, 7 days a week, 365 days a year at (212) 854-5555.

-St. Luke’s Hospital at 113th Street and Amsterdam is the nearest emergency room to Union’s campus and is open 24 hours a day.
-Ambulance service to St. Luke’s Hospital Emergency Room is available by dialing 911.
+Mount Sinai Hospital at 113th Street and Amsterdam is the nearest emergency room to Union’s campus and is open 24 hours a day.
+Ambulance service to Mount Sinai Hospital Emergency Room is available by dialing 911.

 COLUMBIA-AETNA STUDENT HEALTH INSURANCE